jmetzger/training-kubernetes-docker-en/README.md

-# Kubernetes und Docker Administration und Orchestrierung
+# Kubernetes and Docker Administration

 ## Agenda